tuesy/share/README.md

 ### Suggested Improvements
 * Advanced Filtering - It'd be great to mix and match filters like category, genre, and platform with bi-directional sorting.
+* Trends and Related - Suggest apps to users based on recent popularity and clustering of user behavior
 * Developer features - For example, analytics or messaging other developers
 * Integrations - For example, Twitch.
 * Custom Video Player - Adding VR-tailored controls because you can assume users are using an HMD